-to two children.
-165 Although numerous states prohibit posthumously born children from inheriting under a dead parent's will, the court distinguished this case from those pertaining to estates.
-166 "[T]he concerns related to winding up a decedent's estate differ from those related to identifying whether a class disposition to a grantor's issue includes a child conceived after the father's death but before the disposition became effective.
-167 The grantor's intent is the controlling factor determining whether a person is a descendant because "[s]uch instruments provide that, upon the death of the grantor's wife, the trust fund [should] benefit his sons and their families equally. . . .
-[A] sympathetic reading of these instruments warrants the conclusion that the grantor intended all members of his bloodline to receive their share.
-168
+A New York court, on the other hand, held that children conceived after their father's death via IVF were "issues" and "descendants" for the purposes of administering a trust fund.
+In In re Martin B., the grantor's son, James, died in 2001 from Hodgkin's Lymphoma.
+Before commencing treatment, James had his sperm frozen and gave control of the sperm to his wife in the event of his death.
+After he died, his wife used his sperm for IVF and ultimately gave birth to two children.
+Although numerous states prohibit posthumously born children from inheriting under a dead parent's will, the court distinguished this case from those pertaining to estates.
+The court stated "the concerns related to winding up a decedent's estate differ from those related to identifying whether a class disposition to a grantor's issue includes a child conceived after the father's death but before the disposition became effective."
+The grantor's intent is the controlling factor determining whether a person is a descendant because "[s]uch instruments provide that, upon the death of the grantor's wife, the trust fund [should] benefit his sons and their families equally. . . .
+[A] sympathetic reading of these instruments warrants the conclusion that the grantor intended all members of his bloodline to receive their share."

 These cases are particularly important in light of the Supreme Court's 2012 ruling in Astrue v.
 Capato.
 Following the death of her husband from cancer, Karen Capato used his frozen sperm and became pregnant with twins; she then applied for them to receive Social Security survivor benefits.
-169 Her claim was denied under the Social Security Administration's interpretation of the statute, and she appealed.170 In a unanimous opinion, the Supreme Court rejected Capato's argument that "under the government's interpretation ... posthumously conceived children are treated as an inferior subset of natural children who are ineligible for government benefits simply because of their date of birth and method of conception."171 Instead, the Court held that a genetic connection alone was insufficient to assume inheritance of Social Security benefits and accepted the Social Security Administration's interpretation that the purpose of benefits was to provide for children supported by the decedent at the time of his death.
-172 The Court's ruling requires that all children, no matter their method of conception, "qualify under state intestacy law" and held that this "test ... ensured benefits for persons plainly within the legislators' contemplation, while avoiding congressional entanglement in the traditional state-law realm of family relations."173 The ruling also allowed for children to "satisfy one of the statutory alternatives to that requirement."
+Her claim was denied under the Social Security Administration's interpretation of the statute, and she appealed.
+In a unanimous opinion, the Supreme Court rejected Capato's argument that "under the government's interpretation ... posthumously conceived children are treated as an inferior subset of natural children who are ineligible for government benefits simply because of their date of birth and method of conception."
+Instead, the Court held that a genetic connection alone was insufficient to assume inheritance of Social Security benefits and accepted the Social Security Administration's interpretation that the purpose of benefits was to provide for children supported by the decedent at the time of his death.
+The Court's ruling requires that all children, no matter their method of conception, "qualify under state intestacy law" and held that this "test . . . ensured benefits for persons plainly within the legislators' contemplation, while avoiding congressional entanglement in the traditional state-law realm of family relations."
+The ruling also allowed for children to "satisfy one of the statutory alternatives to that requirement."
 Astrue v.
-Caputo marks an important national jurisprudential recognition by the Supreme Court of the challenges inherent in ART law.
+Capato marks an important national jurisprudential recognition by the Supreme Court of the challenges inherent in ART law.